Roles and Lanes Guide LoL - How to play better in League of Legends

 What are the roles in League of Legends - Current META

-Currently there are five of them: top lane, jungle, mid lane, AD Carry and Support.
+Currently, there are five of them: top lane, jungle, mid lane, AD Carry, and Support.
 The origins of League of Legends may seem funny from the perspective of time.
 Back then, people had no idea which champion they should pick and why.
 Where to go and why.
 Only over the course of time, the biggest brains of LoL came to some conclusions, which we listed below.
 Let us then invite you to our Roles And Lanes Guide in LoL.

 Table of contents:

-1. Champions that have all kinds of shields along with health and increased resistances benefit more from buying tanky items and being hard to kill while dealing damage/using crowd control.
+1. Champions that have all kinds of shields along with health and increased resistances benefit more from buying tanky items and being hard to kill while dealing with damage/using crowd control.